Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Conclusion

 \section{Conclusion}

-In this paper, we propose a simulation-based framework that unifies controlled anomaly generation, metric logging, and hybrid deep learning to study the impacts of collisions and congestion on urban traffic networks.
-By integrating BiLSTM models with a DCRNN for network-level forecasting, we show that the framework can detect, localize, and predict anomalies while quantifying their effects on both mobility and sustainability.
+In this paper, we presented a simulation-based framework that unifies controlled anomaly generation, metric logging, and hybrid deep learning to study the impacts of collisions and congestion on urban traffic networks.
+We showed that by integrating BiLSTM models with a DCRNN for network-level forecasting, the framework can detect, localize, and predict anomalies while quantifying their effects on both mobility and sustainability.
 Our results show that the BiLSTM achieves strong containment accuracy, particularly for intersection collisions, while the DCRNN effectively translates localized disruptions into forecasts of travel time index and CE across the network.
 These contributions establish a reproducible and extensible pipeline for resilient traffic management research.
-Future work will focus on extending the framework with multimodal interactions and larger urban networks to strengthen model robustness.
+A potential direction of future research should focus on extending the framework with multimodal interactions and larger urban networks to strengthen model robustness.
 In addition, embedding adaptive control strategies such as real-time rerouting will enable proactive responses to disruptions.